keskival/node-red-contrib-midi/README.md

 Potential problems: Currently this is hard coded to use the first MIDI device after the midi-through port, that is the Fluidsynth port.
 After all, all my computers and my Raspberry Pi have this arrangement.
 Your mileage might vary.
 See the code.

-Yes, this works on a Raspberry Pi (awesomeness...).
+Yes, this works on a Raspberry Pi Raspbian (awesomeness...).

 Instruments
 ===========